 Mathematics - Actuarial Science

-Students interested in studying actuarial science at the graduate level at the Illinois State University should pursue graduate studies in Mathematics: Sequence in Actuarial Science.
+Students interested in pursuing Actuarial Science at the graduate level at Illinois State University should choose this sequence.

 University Admission Requirements

 A student applying to a master's program must: